 You will want to talk with your dentist about orthodontic treatment.
 They can take x-rays and see how your teeth look inside your mouth.
 Some offer a free consultation, so it would be worthwhile to use if you think you may need treatment.

 Finally, if you are an adult, don't worry!
 There are plenty of options for treatment, including ones that other people won't be able to see.
 Orthodontics has come a long way, with invisible aligners now on the scene.
+Read more about how long you have to wear braces and what happens when it's time to remove braces.

 Can you get braces even if your teeth are straight?